Dodge Caravan: Dodge Caravan EPIC

 In 1999, Dodge introduced the Caravan EPIC, a fully electric minivan.
 The EPIC was powered by 28 12-volt NiMH batteries and was capable of traveling up to 80 mi on a single charge.
-The EPIC was sold as a fleet-only lease vehicle.
+The EPIC was a fleet-only lease vehicle.
 Production of the EPIC was discontinued in 2001.
-Only a few hundred of these vehicles were produced and sold.
+Only a few hundred of these vehicles were produced.
 After the leases expired they were returned and crushed.
-Approximately 10 vans remain in private hands today.
+Approximately ten vans remain in private hands today.

 Crash test results

 The 1996–2000 Dodge Grand Caravan received a "Marginal" rating in the Insurance Institute for Highway Safety's 40 mph offset test.
 The structural performance and restraints were graded "Acceptable", but the foot injuries were very high.

-In the NHTSA crash tests, it received 4 stars for the driver and front passenger in the frontal-impact.
+In the NHTSA crash tests, it received 4 stars for the driver and front passenger in the frontal impact.
 In the side-impact test, it received 5 stars for the driver, and 3 stars for the rear occupant, and resulted in a fuel leak that could cause a fire hazard.

 Concepts

 Other plans for this generation included three minivan concepts to be made in the Windsor Assembly, the Dodge Caravan R/T, Voyager XG, and the Chrysler Pacifica 1999 concept.
 The Caravan R/T (originally ESS) was to include the most powerful engine ever for a minivan, rated at 325 hp.
 It had large air intakes and driving lights in the front bumper, a brushed aluminum instrument panel, racing-style pedals, and black and white rubber flooring.
 The Voyager XG was more rugged, featured a diesel engine and manual transmission, and included many outdoor amenities, such as a built-in ice pack.
-The Chrysler Pacifica, based on the Town & Country, was more luxurious, had power leather seats and footrests, overhead bins and lighting, an LHS grille, and roof-long skylights.
-The Pacifica actually did come to be in 2004, based on the fifth-generation Caravan, except that it became a crossover SUV rather than a minivan; the nameplate was eventually applied to a minivan in 2016.
+The Chrysler Pacifica, based on the Town & Country, was more luxurious, had power leather seats and footrests, overhead bins, lighting, an LHS grille, and roof-long skylights.
+The Pacifica was not introduced in 2004, based on the fifth-generation Caravan, except that it became a crossover SUV rather than a minivan; the nameplate was eventually applied to a minivan in 2016.